microsoft/Attestation-Client-Samples/README.md

 ### **Boot attestation (sample_boot_att.exe)**

-This sample provides the code implementation to perform boot attestation, and retrieve an attestation token from Microsoft Azure Attestation.
+This sample provides the code implementation to perform boot attestation and retrieve an attestation token from Microsoft Azure Attestation.

 ### **TPM key attestation (sample_tpm_key_att.exe)**

-This sample provides the code implementation to perform boot and TPM key attestation, and retrieve an attestation token from Microsoft Azure Attestation.
+This sample provides the code implementation to perform boot and TPM key attestation and retrieve an attestation token from Microsoft Azure Attestation.
 This sample creates a TPM key named "att_sample_key" which is attested by Microsoft Azure Attestation.
 The creation of a TPM key may take up to a few minutes depending on the TPM hardware.

+### **VBS enclave attestation (sample_enclave_att.exe)**

+This sample provides the code implementation to perform VBS enclave attestation and retrieve an attestation token from Microsoft Azure Attestation.
+A sample enclave is provided in the "enclave" directory.
+It is compiled into vbsenclave.dll, which is loaded and called by the enclave attestation sample.
+The enclave DLL must be signed before the enclave host (sample_enclave_att) is run.
+The sample must be run with Virtualization-Based Security enabled on the device.
+Please see the VBS Enclaves Development Guide for more information on how to create and sign VBS enclaves: https://learn.microsoft.com/en-us/windows/win32/trusted-execution/vbs-enclaves-dev-guide.

 ## Sample Requirements